Sh0rtC1rcu1t/surfline-cam/README.md

 - Host your own server for free.

 To change the spot:
-- Change source line (26) from https://cams.cdn-surfline.com/cdn-wc/wc-lowers/playlist.m3u8.
-Use cdn-ec for east coast and change the following field for spots.
+- Change source line (24) from https://cams.cdn-surfline.com/cdn-wc/wc-lowers/playlist.m3u8.
+Use cdn-ec for east coast, etc and change the following field for spots.
+For spot names that are not listed below, go to their site and use inspect element on the cam previews to get the formal spot name.
+Or just open the preview image in a new tab.
-- If you want to update the "poster" or cover photo: Change poster line (24): us-west-2/wc-lowers
+- If you want to update the "poster" or cover photo: Change poster line (23): us-west-2/wc-lowers

 [WC] List of spot names